Marine Current Energy: one current to another

 The next stages in the project include finalising its development, obtaining the necessary administrative permits and connecting the turbines to the grid in 2018.

-With “Normandy Hydro”, EDF Energies Nouvelles has reached a decisive step in the creation of a new industrial sector in France.
+With “Normandy Hydro”, EDF Renouvelables has reached a decisive step in the creation of a new industrial sector in France.

 Back to top